C0D1UM/technical-standard/django/viewsets/README.md

     #      it will search for name_en='ABC'
     filterset_fields = ['name', 'name_en']

-    # SearchFilter used for search multiple fields at once.
+    # SearchFilter used for searching multiple fields at once.
     # Ex. localhost:8000/api/department/?search=ABC
     #    it will search for field 'name' contains 'ABC' or 'name_en' contains 'ABC'
     search_fields = ['name', 'name_en', ]